Rex Heslop: Creating Rexdale, Ontario

 In 1955 Heslop purchased farmland again, this time in the northern part of Etobicoke known at the time as Thistletown for a cost of $110,000.
 Water mains, streets and sewers were constructed, as well as houses which were listed for sale at either $9,000 or $10,000.
 The homes sold well, and soon 330 families were living in the development named "Rexdale".
 In 1956, Heslop opened the Rexdale Shopping Centre (now Rexdale Mall).
 By then, 70 industries and 3,600 homes were located in Rexdale.

 Building the Delrex subdivision in Georgetown

 Heslop, the developer of Rexdale in Etobicoke, had purchased several farms on Georgetown's eastern boundary in 1954.
 By 1958, he and his wife Delma and their two children - Marilyn and Rex Jr. - had moved into their brand new spacious home on Heslop Court.

 Heslop then tried a similar venture to Rexdale, but this time in Georgetown by creating another subdivision, this one called Delrex.
 He ran into political problems and tired of name-calling and in-fighting, sold his interest and retired at the age of 61.

 Legacy

 Rexdale, Ontario and the Delrex subdivision (area south of Highway 7 between Maple Avenue and Mountainview Road South) of Georgetown, Ontario are named after him.
-Various streets in Delrex named after him and his family (i.e. Rexway Drive, Heslop Court, Delrex Boulevard, Marilyn Crescent), and founded a line of Rex Heslops which currently ends with RCN sailor Rex Heslop III.
-Interestingly, Rex Heslop who is now retired from the Navy works in the local automotive industry following in his Grandfather's footsteps, putting to use is inherited sales and people relations skills.
+Various streets in Delrex named after him and his family (i.e. Rexway Drive, Heslop Court, Delrex Boulevard, Marilyn Crescent).